|

-deciduous tree with black-brown barks, many of them inhabit poor
+a small deciduous tree with black-brown bark.
+Many inhabit poor

-lands in hilly to mountainous regions, branching well to grow to
+lands in hilly to mountainous regions, growing well to reach heights

-points, and bases round, with margins with fine serrations.
-Lateral
+bases round, with margins with fine serrations.
+Lateral veins

 backsides.
-Flowers are monoecious, simultaneously open with the
+Flowers are monoecious, simultaneously opening with the

 development of the leaves.
 Male inflorescences with no petioles, 1-3

-in number, droop down at the end of the branches, and females with
+in number, hang down at the end of the branches, and females with

 petioles, 3-6 in number, set themselves below the males.
 Bloom time: